B1naryShad0w/peripheral-vision-feedback/README.md

 ## Light Bar Placement

-The light bar will be placed on the top frame of the glasses to minimize twists in the filament.
+The light bar will consist of multiple Fiber optic filaments be placed on the top frame of the glasses in order to direct light in non distracting but noticeable fasion.

 ## Sensor